 Highlights of Lowe’s Corporate Responsibility report include:

-- Lowe’s and Lowe’s Charitable and Educational Foundation gave more than $39 million in charitable contributions, and every U.S. store completed at least one Lowe’s Heroes volunteer project to improve their local community.
+- Lowe’s and Lowe’s Foundation gave more than $39 million in charitable contributions, and every U.S. store completed at least one Lowe’s Heroes volunteer project to improve their local community.

 - Lowe’s committed to remove the chemicals methylene chloride and NMP from all paint removal products globally by the end of 2018.